 If you have got an insight into forms of “limited” company, everything will be easier with the “unlimited” one.
 The characteristics of each type can be fairly corresponding with what you have learned from its opposite terms.

-Whether or not authorised to issue shares, an unlimited company must have a minimum of 1 unlimited member at all times.
-The liability of the unlimited members is considered to be their responsibility of making contribution to the company assets in liquidation.
+Whether or not authorized to issue shares, an unlimited company must have a minimum of 1 unlimited member at all times.
+The liability of the unlimited members is considered to be their responsibility of making a contribution to the company assets in liquidation.
 Note that these members will have unlimited liability for the company’s liabilities.

 Like a company limited by guarantee, there are two main forms of unlimited companies including:

 - Unlimited company authorized to issue shares: The company has the ability to issue unlimited number of shares.
 Its unlimited member can also be a shareholder and will have one vote unless the memorandum or articles provide otherwise.

 - Unlimited company not authorized to issue shares: The company does not issue shares and thus none of its members are shareholders.
 As per the BVI Business Companies Act, the unlimited company not authorised to issue shares is subject to the requirement of filing its annual return in the approved form of its directors.

 2.4.
 Restricted purpose company